 So here I am… covered in vomit.

-I deleted the stories where I was being super militant and demanding of other white people because I do not wish to continue to contribute to this type of dialogue or misuse the content of BIPOCs in that manner.
+I deleted the stories from my highlights where I was being super militant and demanding of other white people because I do not wish to continue to contribute to this type of dialogue or misuse the content of BIPOCs in that manner.
 Because I’m publicly acknowledging that what I’d done previously was harmful, I do hope that this act of deletion isn’t seen as a way of deleting my history.
 I just genuinely don’t want to do more damage.

 I’ve learned that I need to slow my roll.
 I’ve learned that – yes, I’m not where I was 10 years ago, but (if I’m doing this right), then I’m nowhere near where I’ll be 10 years from now either, so I might want to stop acting like I know all there is to know about everything ever.
 I can share with people what I’ve learned, but I need to make it clear that it’s just that: what I’ve learned.
 As a straight, white cis gal from a mid-class New Jersey suburb, I have a lot to unlearn.